gemmasutton/Data-Science-Assignment/README.md

 To run:

-1. Download python scipts and example data files FCCS_run
+1. Download python scipts and example data files (FCCS_run1.csv, FCCS_run2.csv and FCCS_run3.csv) into a single directory.

-2.
+2. Run the script and check the dataframe format.
+The RUN column indicating each observation number during the experiment should be the first column in the dataframe that is suitable as an index column.

-3.
+3. The data is used to calculate the KD and then summary